micropython/micropython/docs/library/ubluetooth.rst

             elif event == _IRQ_GATTC_INDICATE:
                 # A peripheral has sent an indicate request.
                 conn_handle, value_handle, notify_data = data
+            elif event == _IRQ_GATTS_INDICATE_DONE:
+                # A central has acknowledged the indication.
+                # Note: Status will be zero on successful acknowledgment, implementation-specific value otherwise.
+                conn_handle, value_handle, status = data

 The event codes are::